iMAGRAY/Shelldone/licenses/README.md

-WezTerm bundles some components provided by third parties.
+Shelldone bundles some components provided by third parties.
 Their respective licenses are included in this directory.